hokushin118/rps-microservices/microservices/rps-cmd-service/README.md

     > cd common/rps-common-lib
 ```

-* And run _mvn clean install_ in the root directory of the rps-common-lib project to create jar file and install it to
+* And run "mvn clean install" in the root directory of the rps-common-lib project to create jar file and install it to
   local .m2 repository.

 ```